lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 <=
 I don't see any code-level issues.
 If releasing today is a concern, we can simply advise them to submit a new request tomorrow instead.

+#### Example 5
+Interviewee (challenging):​

+"I'm curious as to why we are covering these specific topics.
+Is this actually reflective of the day-to-day work, or is it more of a theoretical exercise?"
+/
+"Just checking, do we really use these things on the job?
+Or is it just for the interview?"
+Interviewer (calmly):​

+"Primarily, we ask these because they form the foundation.
+We need to gauge the breadth and depth​ of your technical knowledge.

+Beyond that, take Kafka for example—our clearing system is heavily reliant on​ a bespoke engine core we built on top of it.
+All our business logic is implemented on top of this core, so a deep understanding​ of Kafka isn't just preferable; it's essential for the role."
+/
+"First, it’s about the basics.
+We need to see your depth​ lah.

+Second, for Kafka specifically, our clearing system is built deep​ on it.
+We wrote our own engine core using Kafka, so if you don't understand Kafka well, you won't be able to handle the business code."

+I see you got some working experience with Kafka.
+Can you explain the different types of offsets in Kafka?
+Like, what are they for?

+The Pivot (If the candidate forgets specifics)
+If the candidate replies:​

+“I just used it before lah, but that was quite some time ago… I kind of forgot already.”

+or​

+“That one I only touched a bit here and there, didn’t really go deep into all the features.”

+"I just used it; I don't remember the specifics.
+It was a project from a long time ago, so I've forgotten most of it."
+OR
+"As for this one, I only used it briefly and didn't really get into all the features."

+Then you pivot:​

+“No worries.
+Then just share whatever you still remember.
+How did you actually use the offsets in your project?
+What was the scenario like?”

 ### business email
 attaching the document for xxx's benefit/reference/information